-Consider strength: Folding doors often span greater areas than French or sliding doors.
+Consider strength: Folding doors often span long lengths, sometimes over 5m.
 The force exerted on them by weather conditions gets proportionally greater the larger the area.
 If your home is exposed to severe climatic conditions, this issue becomes critical.
 Substandard strength can lead to issues of poor performance.

-Buying advice: Ask for evidence of pressure testing, 60 pounds per square foot is a good standard for most locations.
+Buying advice: Ask for evidence of pressure testing.
 If your home is in an exposed location, local requirements may mandate higher ratings.